semperos/ari/README.md

   - Julia: Statistics, StatsBase packages both for aggregates and data to plot, pull from DataFrames
   - Julia: Executed external `latexmk` using Julia's `run` to build LaTeX report

-Why move away from this slick setup?
+Why move away from this setup?

 - Concision and expressive power of array languages.
 - A lot of my code was SQL in Julia.

-Ari currently embeds the Goal array programming language.
+Ari embeds the Goal array programming language.
 What gaps from my Julia+DuckDB experience need to be filled to use Goal where I used Julia?

 - Notebook programming environment
   - Cell dependencies and automatic re-run